Buyers Guides

 • Our Top Pick for a multi-guitar rack

 Once you have a rolling cart, everything else just feels like a step back.
-However, when it came to this particular rack, we weren’t only won over by the e wheels, but rather the entire package of superb build quality, convenience, and price.
+However, when it came to this particular rack, we weren’t only won over by the wheels, but rather the entire package of superb build quality, convenience, and price.

-Verdict: The American Sound Connection 5-Guitar Rolling Cart was one of our absolute favorites and we’d gladly recommend it to anybody looking for a multi guitar rack.
-It offers better value than products twice its size even without the wheels, and the quality is outstanding for the price.
+Verdict: The American Sound Connection 5-Guitar Rolling Cart was one of our absolute favorites, and we’d gladly recommend it to anybody looking for a multi-guitar rack.
+It offers better value than products twice its size, even without the wheels, and the quality is outstanding for the price.

-Consider Your Guitar’s Compatibility With the Guitar Stands You’re Looking At
+Consider Your Guitar’s Compatibility

 Because they’re usually screwed into the stud in your home, guitar wall mounts and hangers are often a good choice if you’re particularly concerned about stability, but installing a wall hanger will mean that you need to damage your walls.

-Guitar Stand Durability and Build Quality
+Durability and Build Quality

-The best guitar racks and stands are built with tight tolerances, and should fit together with no wobble or play between components.
+The best guitar racks and stands are built with tight tolerances and should fit together with no wobble or play between components.

 How Many Guitars Can It Hold?

-You should also consider what type of guitar you’re looking to keep on your guitar stand.
+You should also consider what type of guitar you’re looking to keep on your stand.
 A stand designed for an electric may not be able to accommodate an acoustic or classical guitar due to the smaller yokes.

 How Much Space Do You Have?

-Whether you’re looking to show off your best guitar, or you have multiple guitars you just need to keep out of harms way, a guitar stand is a good choice.
-Unlike a wall hanger, stands like those we covered in this roundup don’t require any drilling, and in many cases don’t even require tools to assemble.
+Whether you’re looking to show off your best guitar or you have multiple guitars you just need to keep out of harm’s way, a guitar stand is a good choice.
+Unlike a wall hanger, stands like those we covered in this roundup don’t require any drilling and, in many cases, don’t even require tools to assemble.

 Before you leave, check out some of our other trending buying guides and reviews: